TtonyxX/Droplet/README.md

 # Droplet
-This is a work-in-progress html canvas game.
+This is an html canvas game where you click as many droplets as possible before they land on the ground.